 With Station work done, I headed down to the wharves with my crew on the back of Wollongong’s fire truck for our fire drill at about 10am.

-More information came through the senior officers phone telling us that at least one level of the superstructure was alight, that at least one member of the vessel was suffering burns and smoke inhalation, that some crew members were reported missing, and that none of the vessel’s crew spoke English.
+More information came through the senior officers phone telling us that possibly all levels of the superstructure were alight, that at least one member of the vessel was suffering burns and smoke inhalation, that some crew members were reported missing, and that none of the vessel’s crew spoke English.
 Could it get any worse?

-After being beaten back by flashovers and superheated gases internally, we figured out that if we held onto each other, arm in arm in pairs, with a thermal imaging camera and a line of hose, we could force our way into the structure, laying in the warm contaminated water for protection as we got deeper in.
+After being beaten back by flashovers and superheated gases internally, we figured out that if we held onto each other, arm in arm in pairs, with a thermal imaging camera and a line of hose, we could force our way into the structure, laying in the warm contaminated water for protection as we got deeper in, and slowly extinguish the fires.
 After several hours of extreme conditions using this method, we finally got into the seat of the fire on each level and started to get on top of the fires throughout the steel structure.
 That murky layer of water on the floor saved us.
 Backup crews were yet to be flown in, but it got worse.

 As we made our way through the levels, we got to the ‘Bridge’.
 We were told that the power was isolated, but it wasn’t (difficult to ascertain considering the structure).
 I was electrocuted as we moved through the smoke, along the handrails inside the bridge while extinguishing fire in that area, so we had to retreat the mostly metal (and now electrified) room, and fight that particular part from the outside.
 But it got worse.